MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-dlp.md

 Remote work has increased the emphasis on using DLP.
 With the growing use of personal and work activities on devices, enterprises are seeing an increased risk of unauthorized sharing of corporate data outside the workplace.

-This blending of user activities has spread to devices as well, where data is moved between personal and corporate devices over various public and private networks.
+This blending of user activities has also spread to devices, where data is moved between personal and corporate devices over various public and private networks.
 The net result is a dramatically increased risk of exposing sensitive data.

 Microsoft Edge natively supports two different DLP solutions, Microsoft Endpoint DLP and Windows Information Protection (WIP).